bkon-connect/phy-api-docs/Events.md

 * a start and stop time in an array date pair form
 * a timezone region (to retain accuracy)

-If you want to update a `Meta Message` you must pass through both `metaMessageActive` AND `metaMessage` properties.

 (see below for format)

 Arguments